Developersummit

 Robin Cannon is a product strategist and systems thinker.
 He works at the intersection of AI, design, developer infrastructure, and digital delivery.

-As Sr. Director of Product at Knapsack, he’s leading initiatives to build intelligent product systems — transforming structured design and code artifacts into inputs for AI-powered delivery pipelines.
+As VP of Product at Knapsack, he’s leading initiatives to build intelligent product systems — transforming structured design and code artifacts into inputs for AI-powered delivery pipelines.

 Previously, Robin was the product owner for global design systems at IBM and J.P.
 Morgan, where he helped enterprise teams build scalable foundations for software design, governance, and compliance.